danog/MadelineProtoDocs/docs/docs/BROADCAST.md

 - Get the current broadcast progress with [getBroadcastProgress](#get-progress)
 - Cancel the broadcast using [cancelBroadcast](#cancel-a-broadcast)

 Note that to avoid manually polling the progress, MadelineProto will also periodically emit [updateBroadcastProgress updates](#get-progress), containing a Progress object for all broadcasts currently in-progress.
+Note that the process may take even hours to start, so be patient.

 ```php
 <?php